 By the end of the course, the delegate will:

 Training for this course can be undertaken on the following categories: 1a, 1b, 3a and 3b.
-The course is for a duration of 1 - 3 days, depending on the number of categories required.
+The course is for a duration of 1-3 days, depending on the number of categories required.
 On successful completion, delegates will receive a PAL (Powered Access Licence) photo ID card giving instant recognition of identity and the categories accredited.
-The card is valid for 5 years, after which the delegate would need to be re-assessed.
+The card is valid for 5 years, after which the delegate can take a refresher, and be reassessed.